Late Night with David Letterman: Passed over as Carson's successor on The Tonight Show

 On May 23, 1991, at the NBC affiliates managers gathering in New York City's Carnegie Hall, Johnny Carson made a surprise announcement of ending his hugely successful The Tonight Show tenure in a year, upon completion of the show's 30th season.
-Having developed one of the most recognizable and lucrative brands on American television (on the air since 1962 and controlled by Carson since 1980), the two sides—Carson and NBC—reportedly still had a fraught relationship; and in delivering his resignation the way he did—telling the public without prior informing the network—the aging host was seen to be making yet another public display of his displeasure with the network.
+Having developed one of the most recognizable and lucrative brands on American television (hosted by Carson since 1962 and controlled by him from 1980), the two sides—Carson and NBC—reportedly still had a fraught relationship; and in delivering his resignation the way he did—telling the public without prior informing the network—the aging host was seen to be making yet another public display of his displeasure with the network.
 Several hours after the announcement, he made a surprise appearance on Late Night with David Letterman for a friendly chat that some saw as passing of the torch.